New for 2018

 Premiums as Reported on the Annual Statement

-Premiums entered in this section should, with few exceptions, match premiums reported for Washington on the corresponding lines of the State Page Exhibit filed with the National Association of Insurance Commissioners (NAIC).
+Premiums entered in this section should, with few exceptions, match premiums reported for Washington on the corresponding lines of the Exhibit of Premiums and Losses (state page) filed with the NAIC.

-Bail bond premiums and fees in excess of those reported on the state page are not included in Line 24 or 34; please report these premiums using the unnumbered line under Line 34.
+Excess Bail Bonds are bail bond premiums and fees in excess of those reported on the state page and are not included in Line 24 or 34; please report these premiums using the unnumbered line under Line 34.